 - Drive 7 Km until the junction to Harel lookout (GPS: 31.801294, 34.960362) (11 Km)

-- Use the “Burma” Map and GPS file from the download pack to reach the Lookout spot.
+- Use the “Burma” Map and GPS link from the eBook to reach the Lookout spot.

 In May 1948 Jerusalem was under siege and the road linking it with the coast was controlled by Arab forces.
 It was crucial to find an alternative route that would circumvent the Arab stronghold at Latrun.
 The detour, which began here, was opened on the night of 10-11 June 1948 and was named after the route opened by the Allies from Burma to China during WW II.
 (Further reading in Wikipedia)